 Imagine that you are writing a paper.
 You find an interesting claim (a fact or assertion) on the Web.
-Before you insert this claim into your paper, you need to evaluate how credible its source is.
-Can you trust the web site to get it right?
+Before you insert this claim into your paper, you need to evaluate it.
+You also need to evaluate the credibility of its source.
+Can you trust the web page to get it right?

 This guide will help.
 Use it like a checklist.
 Start on this page, then visit the other tabs in order: